What Happens When You Pull A Muscle?

 If they advise you to avoid anti inflammatory medication, listen to them.

-How Can A Physical Therapist For Pulled Muscle Help?
+How Can A Physical Therapist Help A Pulled Muscle?

-Your physical therapist will have a lot of ideas about how to help you with your pulled muscle, based on your level of pain and mobility.
+Your physical therapist will have a lot of ideas about how to help you with your pulled muscles, based on your level of pain and mobility.

 They’ll also find exercises to focus on the surrounding muscles, because building up strength in that surrounding area can facilitate the healing of the affected muscle.